facetious (adjective)§

 Flotsam and jetsam are used together as an expression, mostly figuratively to mean things or people who are unwanted or discarded.
 (VC)

-In their idiomatic use, flotsam and jetsam describes random, discarded, or insignificant things or people, often found scattered or aimlessly drifting, either literally or metaphorically.
+Grok: In their idiomatic use, flotsam and jetsam describes random, discarded, or insignificant things or people, often found scattered or aimlessly drifting, either literally or metaphorically.
 For example, you might hear someone refer to the clutter in their house or the random items at a garage sale as flotsam and jetsam.
 (Grok)

-Example: A notebook filled with flotsam and jetsam.
+Note: Odds and ends, bits and pieces, miscellaneous stuff or writings.
+A notebook filled with flotsam and jetsam.

-See: flotsam, jetsam
+See: farrago, flotsam, jetsam

-flying monkey (psychological and social concept)
+flying monkey (psychological and social concept)§

-See: flotsam, jetsam
+See: farrago, flotsam, jetsam

-flying monkey (psychological and social concept)
+flying monkey (psychological and social concept)§

 Grok: